bharath19-gs/Basys3_FPGA/README.md

   2. USB powered.
   <br>As shown in the below image (by using the connector next to the Logical power switch)
   ![image](https://digilent.com/reference/_media/basys3-powerblockdiagram.png)

+  Now the FPGA board can be programmed in 3 different methods.

+  1. JTAG - JTAG is a common hardware interface that provides your computer with a way to communicate directly with the chips on a board.
+  2. Quad SPI Flash Quad SPI is similar to dual, but improves the throughput four times.
+Two additional data lines are added, and there are 4 bits transferred every clock cycle.
+  3. USB Flash Drive.

+  For more info on the FPGA board refer the [Reference manual](https://reference.digilentinc.com/programmable-logic/basys-3/reference-manual)